 Red Flags for The Crypto Industry

-Companies doing business in the crypto industry struggle with Anti Money Laundering regulations more than ever as more people get interested in crypto exchanges.
-Criminals benefit from the gaps in the industry, but they get caught easier as the regulators keep developing regulations.
+Companies doing business in the crypto industry struggle with anti-money laundering regulations more than ever as more people become interested in crypto exchanges.
+Criminals benefit from the gaps in the industry, but they get caught more easily as the regulators keep developing regulations.
 The amount of money laundered through the crypto industry is estimated to be 2.8 Billion USD in 2019.
 Therefore, companies must understand red flags in the crypto industry to keep the industry safe.
 Financial Action Task (FATF) prepared a report paper to help companies in the crypto industry develop AML programs.
 The report focused on the following indicators:

 Technological Features That Allow Users to Cover